 Normally the rent is lower for these kind of lets as you are required to share facilities with your landlord.
 This can make them ideal for younger tenants who may not be entitled to full Local Housing Allowance.
 In addition to this, landlords who are renting out a room in their house do not usually require deposits or long term lease agreements so it can often be easier to access this type of accommodation.

-Tenants who have resident landlords do not have the same security of tenure as assured and short assured tenants.
+Tenants who have resident landlords do not have the same security of tenure as private residential tenants, assured and short assured tenants.
 Although your landlord legally must obtain a court order before you have to leave, you are only entitled to “reasonable notice” before this is done.
 If you experience any problems with your landlord, or if you are asked to leave, then you should contact our Homelessness and Advice section immediately for advice and assistance.

 For all grounds for eviction, please visit the 'Grounds for Eviction' page from the 'Related Links' section of this page.